TechnicalPursuit/TIBET/doc/markdown/tibet-test.1.md

 ## TIBET SHELL

-This command has no client-side TSH peer command.
+The TIBET Shell ':test' command is activated by this command.

 ## TROUBLESHOOTING